falcosecurity/kernel-testing/README.md

 ## Run tests

-From the repository root you can run tests on all machines by typing:
+From the `ansible-playbooks` directory you can run tests on all machines by typing:

 ```bash
 ansible-playbook main-playbook --ask-become